kazurayam/BrowserMobProxyInKatalonStudio/README.md

 Hope this helps.

 Do you want to get HAR in your own Katalon project?
-Do you want to find out how to? --- Well, please study this demonstration, reuse whatever code in the project.
+Do you want to find out how to? --- Well, please study this demonstration, reuse whatever code in your project.
 The `build.gradle` file and the files in the `Keywords` and `Test Cases` folder are essential.
 These are designed to be reusable.